renlulu/ParseProject/Transak/project.md

 ---
+name: Transak
-name: Transakdescription: A crypto onboarding platform for users to transact between fiat and crypto assets easily with just a bank transfer.
+description: A crypto onboarding platform for users to transact between fiat and crypto assets easily with just a bank transfer.
 logo: yes
 categories: Exchange
 status: Live